ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 more than one report if the leader responds with HTTP status code 200 OK and an empty body.

-If the leader does not recognize the task ID, then it responds with HTTP status code 400 Bad Request and an error of type `unrecognizedTask`.
+If the leader does not recognize the task ID, then it MUST abort with error `unrecognizedTask`.

-The leader responds to requests whose leader encrypted input share uses an out-of-date `HpkeConfig.id` value, indicated by `HpkeCiphertext.config_id`, with HTTP status code 400 Bad Request and an error of type 'outdatedConfig'.
+The leader responds to requests whose leader encrypted input share uses an out-of-date `HpkeConfig.id` value, indicated by `HpkeCiphertext.config_id`, with error of type 'outdatedConfig'.
 Clients SHOULD invalidate any cached aggregator `HpkeConfig` and retry with a freshly generated Report.
 If this retried report does not succeed, clients MUST abort and discontinue retrying.

 The Leader MUST ignore any report pertaining to a batch that has already been collected.
 (See {{early-input-share-validation}} for details.)
 Otherwise,